donejs/donejs/docs/guide.md

 donejs init place-my-order
 ```

-The initialization process will ask you questions like the name of your application (set to `place-my-order` which we can keep) and a short name which you can answer with `pmo` (short for `place-my-order`).
-Note that the short name is important.
-It will be used as a prefix for the component tag names.
-For example, the home component we generate later in this guide will have the a tag name of `pmo-home`.
+The initialization process will ask you questions like the name of your application (set to `place-my-order` which we can keep) and the source folder (set to `src` which we can keep as well).
 The other questions can be skipped for now by hitting enter.
 This will install all of DoneJS dependencies, among other things the main projects:

 - [StealJS](http://stealjs.com) - ES6, CJS, and AMD module loader and builder
 - [CanJS](http://canjs.com) - Custom elements and Model-View-ViewModel utilities